FatherofDharma/Independent-Project-Word-Definer/README.md

 ## Description

 _This application is an independent coding project from a Ruby coding class at Epicodus.
 This application is intended to demonstrate an understanding of Ruby and basic routing, using Sinatra.
 This program will be a website for kids to create there own dictionary of words.
-They will be able to add and/or remove words and definitions._
+They will be able to add and/or remove words and definitions.
+To see a live version of the program on Heroku, please click this link: https://still-bayou-70188.herokuapp.com/_

 ## Setup/Installation Requirements